rstad/static-stripe-1/README.md

 # Handled.it Checkout

-If you're here, you've most likely already been corresponding with me via email.
+If you're here, you've most likely already been corresponding with me and that's how you received this link.

 In that case, you can proceed immediately to the [Products List](/products) to start checking out.